 Taking the GRE® revised General Test for Business School is a Smart Move

-There's never been a better time than now to take the GRE® revised General Test.
-It features a flexible test-taker friendly design that can mean an even better test experience for you.
-And the new ScoreSelectSM option lets you approach test day with more confidence knowing you can send institutions the scores you feel reflect your personal best.
+The GRE revised General Test features a flexible test-taker friendly design that can mean an even better test experience for you.
+And the ScoreSelect® option helps you approach test day with more confidence because it lets you decide which scores to send to the institutions you designate.

-- Choose from thousands of graduate and business school programs around the world, including most top MBA programs ranked by The Financial Times, US News & World Report and Bloomberg Businessweek.
-Examples include Harvard, IE, INSEAD, MIT Sloan, Stanford and Singapore Management University.
+- Choose from thousands of graduate and business school programs around the world, including most top-ranked MBA programs according to The Financial Times, US News & World Report and Bloomberg Businessweek.
+Examples include Harvard, IE, INSEAD, MIT Sloan, University of Michigan and Singapore Management University.

-- Keep your options open if you're unsure about what you want to do after graduation.
+- Keep your options open if you are unsure about what you want to do after graduation.
 Take the most widely accepted graduate admissions test and give yourself more opportunities for success.

 - Choose from many test locations.
-You can take the GRE revised General Test at about 700 locations worldwide, in more than 160 countries.
+You can take the GRE revised General Test at more than 850 locations worldwide, in more than 160 countries.

 - Save money.
 The GRE revised General Test is less expensive than other graduate admissions tests that measure the same skills.

-- Get FREE test preparation materials and more — created by the maker of the GRE tests to help you do your best on test day.
+- Get FREE test preparation materials and more — created by the test maker to help you do your best.

 - Get added value.
-Sign up for the free GRE® Search Service.
-Plus, when you register for the GRE revised General Test, you can send four free ETS® Personal Potential Index Evaluation Reports to the graduate and business school programs of your choice.
-All this to help you stand out from the crowd.
+Sign up for the free GRE® Search Service to help schools find you.
+Plus, when you register for the GRE revised General Test, you can send four free ETS® Personal Potential Index Evaluation Reports to the graduate and business school programs of your choice to help them see your potential.